marhcouto/e-stafetas/README.md

 - Tests executable and test.cpp are not meant to be run and compiled respectively, as there purpose was only for the development of the project

 ### Results
-The project was very ambicious, yet the second part was missing certain parts, as well as having some small bugs and not having the same refinment as planned.
-The grade is justified by the participation disparities (something like 90-10-0).

 **GRADE:** 18.6

 ### Authors